theCephusHasLanded/react-router-code-along/README.md

 Add a view for it at `/newsletter`

 When the button on that page is pressed make it redicect to the `about` page.

+## Super Bonus

+Add types to the nav so that it reads

+- Lamps
+  - Floor
+  - Ceiling
+  - Table
+- Candles
+  - Decorative
+  - Flameless
+  - Celebratory

+Then, when a user clicks on the type it shows a view of just the lamps (or candles) that match the type